+Appendix C

-Appendix C: Uncertainty Inputs to Monte Carlo Calculations and Uncertainties in Tabulations
+Uncertainty Inputs to Monte Carlo Calculations and Uncertainties in Tabulations

-In the Monte Carlo method, the complete set of equations involved in data analysis is solved a large number of times; each solution is termed a "realization."
-In each realization every measurement value that is used in an equation has a different perturbation, representing random measurement error, added to its measured value.
-All of the realizations, taken together, produce probability distributions of every calculated variable in the data analysis.
+In the Monte Carlo method, the complete set of deterministic equations required for leach factor and kinetic data analyses is solved a large number of times; each solution is termed a "realization."
+In each realization, every measurement value that is used in an equation has a different perturbation, representing random measurement error, added to its measured value.
+To put it differently, each realization contains a different "sampling" of measurement inputs from the possible populations that could result from preparative and analytical error around the true values.

+All of the realizations, taken together, describe the propagation of measurement uncertainty through the calculations by generating the probability distributions of every calculated variable in the data analysis.
 The uncertainty of any calculated variable is then found by taking the standard deviation, or other statistically appropriate measure, of the variable's distribution.

-The uncertainties of analytical measurements were generally part of the data supplied by the analytical providers.
+The uncertainties of analytical measurements (the inputs to the deterministic equations) were generally part of the data supplied by the analytical providers.
+Section E.3 of Kurath et al. (2009) provides more detail on the technical basis of the uncertainties.
 These uncertainties represented 95% confidence bounds on the error caused by laboratory procedures and analytical methods, and so were equal, to a close approximation, to two standard deviations on either side of the measured value.
-The uncertainties supplied by analytical providers were therefore halved to give standard deviations.
+The uncertainties supplied by analytical providers were therefore halved to give the standard deviations of the measurements for individual samples.

-For process points where sets of triplicate or duplicate samples were taken (as listed in Table B.1), the mean standard deviation of the set of samples, $\sigma_N$ , was calculated using the following equation:
+For process points where sets of triplicate or duplicate samples were taken (as listed in Table B.1), the mean standard deviation of the set of samples, σ_N , was calculated using the following equation:

-$$\sigma_N = \sqrt{\frac{1}{N} \sum{n=1}^n \sigma_n^2}$$ (C.1)

-where N is the number of samples in the set and $\sigma_n$ is the standard deviation of each sample.
+$$\sigma_N = \frac{1}{N} \sqrt{\sum{n=1}^n \sigma_n^2} \tag{C.1}$$ where N is the number of samples in the set and σ_n is the standard deviation of each sample.
 The mean of the measurements and the mean standard deviation were used to represent the set.